andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 But I really don't have a preference.
 I've been called *much* worse than Andy, I can assure you of that.
 Among my friends back home I'm almost exclusively called "Toys".
-This curious cognomen arose within a high school milieu where everyone was called by their last name.
+This curious cognomen arose within a high school milieu where everyone was known by their last name.
 Curthoys soon became CarToys, which, in a display of ruthless syllabic economy simply became "Toys."
 The moniker was passed down like a pair of worn out sneakers to my younger brothers, who are known by my friends as Allie (Alex) Toy, Timmy Toy, & Johnny